pingswept/me30-website/content/notes/voltage-and-current.md

 \sum_{k=1}^{n} V_k = 0
 {{< /katex >}}

 But you know how to use a tape measure, right?

+![A 6 foot tall man](/img/kirchhoff-height-example.png)

 If I am 6 feet tall, and it's 2 feet from the bottom of my feet to my knees, how far is it from my knees to the top of my head?

-![A 6 foot tall man](/img/kirchhoff-height-example.png)

 {{< expand "See the answer" "..." >}}
 Yes, 4 feet is correct.
 Well calculated.
 {{< /expand >}}

 Voltage works the same way.
-If you have a circuit (shown below) run by a 6 V battery, and there is a 2 V drop across the LED, how many volts are there across the resistor?

 ![Battery resistor, led loop](/img/kirchhoff-voltage-example.png)

+If you have a circuit run by a 6 V battery, and there is a 2 V drop across the LED, how many volts are there across the resistor?

 {{< expand "See the answer" "..." >}}
 Hey, you did it again!
 4 V is right!